+- 4.2.1 Data Protection training continues to feature as a key part of ensuring staff are aware of their responsibilities.

+- 4.2.2 During 2021/22 training at induction was through an e-learning platform with modules covering data protection and cyber security.
+The 2021/22 annual data protection training exercise for staff focused on key areas of the practical application of data protection legislation:

+- The requirement for data protection risk assessments

+- The definition of personal data

+- Identifying data subject rights requests

+- How to handle a suspected data breach

+- Keeping personal data safe

-- 4.2.1 Data Protection training continues to feature as a key part of ensuring staff are aware of their responsibilities. - 4.2.2 During 2020/21 training was primarily through an e-learning platform with modules covering data protection and cyber security.
-For those with minimal personal data involved in their role, alternative provision is made to ensure that a level of understanding is reached appropriate to responsibilities. - 4.2.3 When examining data protection security incidents, the Data Protection Advisory Service routinely consider resultant training needs and bespoke training is provided as required.
+The training was graduated to ensure that an appropriate level of understanding was reached proportionate to responsibilities.

+4.2.3 When examining data protection security incidents, the Data Protection Advisory Service routinely consider resultant training needs and bespoke training is provided as required.

 - 4.2.4 Messages through a variety of communication channels are provided to staff alerting them to the need to protect personal data and use it appropriately. - 4.2.5 In addition to the above, ICT have delivered training and awareness sessions specifically relating to cyber security and regular cyber security messages are issued by ICT to staff.
+These include several Phishing attack simulations to everybody using Council email, and accompanying training and awareness related to these attacks.

-4.3 General Data Protection Regulation and Data Protection Act 2018
+4.3 UK General Data Protection Regulation and Data Protection Act 2018

-- 4.3.1 On the UK's exit from the EU on 31 December 2020, the UK GDPR and an amended Data Protection Act 2018 (DPA 2018) became the primary pieces of legislation regulating data protection in the UK. - 4.3.2 Following the changes, key data protection principles, rights and obligations have remained the same, but the UK has the independence to keep its data protection framework under review. - 4.3.3 Countries in the European Economic Area (EEA) remain subject to the EU GDPR and EU Law Enforcement Directive.
-To allow data to continue to flow without additional safeguards, a temporary arrangement known as 'the bridge' was agreed pending an 'adequacy decision'. - 4.3.4 On 28 June 2021 EU-UK adequacy decisions were published by the EU Commission designating the UK as adequate (and able to be sent data without additional safeguards).
+- 4.3.1 The UK GDPR and Data Protection Act 2018 (DPA 2018) are the primary pieces of legislation regulating data protection in the UK. - 4.3.2 Key data protection principles, rights and obligations have remained the same as they were under the EU GDPR, but the UK has the independence to keep its data protection framework under review.
+So far the UK government has not chosen to make changes but has been considering its options.
+The situation continues to be monitored by the DPO, who will update the Council's EU Exit group and Good Governance Group if required. - 4.3.3 On 28 June 2021 EU-UK adequacy decisions were published by the EU Commission designating the UK as adequate (and able to share personal data without additional safeguards).
 There are exceptions for immigration data.
-The adequate designation is expected to last until 27 June 2025 with a possible maximum extension of four years.
-The EU will monitor data protection developments in the UK and adequacy could be withdrawn if it was considered appropriate. - 4.3.5 Throughout this process, the adequacy position and the possible implications for the Council's data flows has been monitored by the data protection service, updating the Council's EU Exit group and Good Governance Group as required.
+The 'adequate' designation is expected to last until 27 June 2025 with a possible maximum extension of four years.
+The EU will monitor data protection developments in the UK and adequacy could be withdrawn if it was considered appropriate.